betrybe/fragmentor/README.md

 ## How to use Fragmentor

-There are two available functions and their bang counterparts options according the elixir common practices:
+There are two available functions and their trailing bang counterparts options according the [elixir common practices](https://hexdocs.pm/elixir/main/naming-conventions.html):

 - `Fragmentor.to_html(markdown, options \\ [])`
 - `Fragmentor.to_html!(markdown, options \\ [])`